-UOSSM Member Organizations provide independent, impartial medical relief and free quality healthcare to victims of ongoing crises.
+UOSSM Organizations provide independent, impartial medical relief and free quality healthcare to victims of ongoing crises.
 UOSSM is dedicated to building sustainable healthcare services and reducing human suffering.

 We respect each other and believe in essential human values.
 We value the trust we have accomplished in our relationships and we strive to continue doing our best to maintain this trust with the people.